chloe-data/chloe-data.github.io/_posts/2018-10-20-train-ticket.markdown

 <b>
 In short, this redesign project focus on the two parts:

-(1) To <b>critically analyse</b> the existing user interface of a ticket vending machine and point out the potential problems (2) To address the identified problems with <b>design improvements</b> of the machine interface
+1. <b>To <b>critically analyse</b> the existing user interface of a ticket vending machine and point out the potential problems

+2. <b>To address the identified problems with <b>design improvements</b> of the machine interface
 </b>

 <br>